-To register your interest in taking a language module in addition to your current modules or work please email email@example.com stating the language you are interested in.
-Once the timetables are confirmed for 2018/19 you will be sent an application form where you can choose which class(es) you would like to attend.
+To register your interest in taking a language module in addition to your current modules or work please email firstname.lastname@example.org stating the language you are interested in.
+Once the timetables are confirmed for 2018/19 (usually in July) you will be sent an application form where you can choose which class(es) you would like to attend.
 Classes begin week commencing 8th October 2018.

 Staff may be able to receive headstart funding to cover the costs.
 Please note that the ULS module application and headstart application are two separate processes to complete.
 Please discuss with your line manager if you would like to apply.

 Students in the final year of an Undergraduate course cannot obtain credit for Stage 1 language study.

 - Classes are intensive and designed to give you the opportunity to progress rapidly

 - two hours of tuition a week from October to May in a friendly and supportive learning environment (22 students max per class)